Be your own Fairy Godmother and feed your motivation.

 Do you have a problem that needs solving but you procrastinate like a professional procrastinator?
 Why not use the Socratic method and start asking yourself questions about your topic/project/task?

 Socrates has left this enormous legacy showing that not knowing the answer is not always a bad thing.
 Instead of enlightening his students by providing a direct answer to their questions, this strange man would pose a question instead.
-This ploy would deepen his students' thinking process and inevitably bring to a more insightful answer.
+This ploy would deepen his students' thinking process and inevitably bring a more insightful answer.

 I also wrote about asking questions to transform boring tasks into insightful ones in this article.
 As long as you allow for other options to be valuable and provide useful information, any question might do the trick of sparking your imagination.